 Radiation therapy uses controlled high-energy rays to treat pituitary tumors.
-Radiation works by damaging the DNA inside cells making them unable to divide and reproduce.
-The goal of radiation therapy is to maximize the dose to abnormal tumor cells and minimize exposure to normal healthy cells.
+Radiation damages the DNA inside cells, making them unable to divide and grow.
 The benefits of radiation are not immediate but occur over time.
-Gradually, the lesion will stop growing, shrink, and in some cases, completely disappear.
+Gradually, the tumor stops growing, shrinks, and in some cases disappears.

 Figure 6.
 Radiation treatment plan for a pituitary adenoma.
 Colored lines around the tumor indicate radiation dose to the tissue.

 External beam radiation is delivered from outside the body by a machine that aims high-energy rays (x-rays, gamma rays) at the tumor.
-There are two ways to deliver radiation:
+Ways to deliver radiation include:

-- Stereotactic radiosurgery delivers a high dose of radiation during a single session.
+- Stereotactic radiosurgery delivers a high dose of radiation during a single session or 5 daily sessions.
 The two main technologies are the Leksell Gamma Knife and linear accelerator systems such as the BrainLab Novalis.
 Although it is called surgery, no incision is made.
-Because a single radiosurgery dose is more damaging than multiple fractionated doses, the target area must be precisely located and completely immobilized with a head frame or facemask.
+Because a single radiosurgery dose is more damaging than multiple fractionated doses, the target area must be completely immobilized with a head frame or facemask (Fig. 7).

-- Fractionated radiotherapy (FSR) delivers a low dose of radiation daily over 5 to 6 weeks.
-A facemask is used to precisely localize the tumor and accurately reposition the patient for each treatment session.
-Over time, the abnormal cells die and the tumor shrinks.
-Benign tumors, whose cells divide slowly, may take several months to a year to show an effect.
+- Fractionated radiotherapy (FSR) delivers lower doses of radiation daily over 5 to 6 weeks.
+A facemask is used to accurately reposition the patient for each treatment session.
+Delivering a fraction of the total radiation dose allows normal cells time to repair themselves between treatments.
+It also reduces side effects.

 Observation ("watch and wait")

 Sometimes the best treatment is observation.
 Small, slow-growing tumors that produce few symptoms may be observed with routine MRI scans until their growth or symptoms necessitate surgery.
 Observation may be the best option for older patients with other health conditions.
-You and your doctor can weigh the risk of symptoms developing versus the risk of treatment intervention.
+You and your doctor can weigh the risk that symptoms will develop versus the risk of treatment intervention.

 Sources & links